 Limited services are available from Archives NZ.
 Deeds Indexes are available online via Archives Archway platform.

 Access to manual records

-Access is available to LINZ documents stored on and off site.
+Access is available to LINZ documents stored on and off site but some delays are expected.

 Lapsing of caveats

 We will endeavour to serve notices under s143(2) LTA 2017 within usual processing timeframes.

 Notices to Mariners

 The New Zealand Hydrographic Authority is prioritising safety critical maritime information throughout the COVID-19 Restricted Alert periods.
 Safety critical information is provided through the normal channels including Radio Warnings, NAVAREA XIV Broadcasts and NtMs.

 If you have any questions please direct them to email@example.com

 During the COVID-19 Restricted Alert periods, charts will be available through normal channels.
 Please note some chart retailers may not be open for business at this time.

 LINZ camping areas remain open to allow people to enjoy these areas as rest stops, for recreation purposes, or camping.

 Toilet facilities at our sites are also open and being cleaned daily.

 Please follow the Government’s COVID-19 Alert Level guidelines, including practicing social distancing if visiting our camping areas and staying home if you are feeling unwell.

 We ask visitors to please leave the facilities clean and tidy for other users and follow good hygiene practices.

 Our boat ramps are also open for use.

 Lessees with any questions, please contact your portfolio manager.

 Landbank and LINZ properties (Demolition & hazard management related)